hello-yaowq/as-1/README.md

 because I am not powerful so I decided to develop small but smart part of automotive software.

 ## Status
+* 2016-May-27: Nowdays, almost no real work, most of my time is spent on study of AGL security feature(SMACK,Cynara,Security-Manager), that's good but feel boring, still hope to do something related a real product.
+And ddd trampoline os which is AUTOSAR compatible, the most amazimg part of it is that the management ready queue by bubble sort algorithm dynamicaly, but bring up failed, but it doesn't matter as that I just want to read the code of it, if necessary, it will not be a problem to bring it up.
 * 2016-Dec-24: Moving from AUTOSAR platform to linux, so now I almost have no update on AUTOSAR software stack, but many research on linux platform, generally focus on the driver system study.
 * 2016-Jan-24:  Now I have porting toppers-atk2-sc4 on arm920t(s3c2440a) and arm-cortex-m3, but now I feel confused about what to do for the next step.